Bazinga0205/25BAS10052_RudraMishra_VITBHOPAL_VITYATHIPROJECT-2025-26/README.md

 This is a basic, console-based E-commerce simulation project written in Python.
 It allows users to register, log in, view available products, add items into a cart, place orders, and check their order status.
 It also provides a basic distributor view for inventory and customer orders.

-Press L to toggle angle snapping on and off.

 ##  Features